-The Highway and Transportation Department retains each employee's D.M.V. records, drug testing data and health records.
-Employees may, upon written request, review these files on an annual basis.
+Employees may, upon written request, review their files on an annual basis.

 Employment Verifications, Reference or Credit Checks

 All requests for employment information or verification of employment, whether made by telephone or in writing, must be referred to the Human Resources Department.
 This policy applies to inquiries regarding both present and former employees.